easy/easyFirewall/README.md

 ## How to install?
 Go with ```cd``` to the root directory of your debian server and execute this command:
 ```
-wget https://github.com/easy/easyFirewall/easyFirewall.sh && chmod +x easyFirewall.sh
+wget https://github.com/easy/easyFirewall/easyFirewall-Installer.sh && chmod +x easyFirewall-Installer.sh
 ```

 ## How do I execute the script?
-Anytime you want to start the script, you have to go to the root directory with ```cd``` and execute this command:
+Anytime you want to start the script you can use this command:
 ```
-./easyFirewall.sh
+easyFirewall
 ```

 ## First execution